 Whether you are looking for a blueish gray pendant to match the electric color of your eyes or a piece of blue calcite for your meditation sessions and metaphysical properties, it is worth noting that blue calcite is widely available.
 It is not a precious stone, so it can be found anywhere.
 It is virtually available in every country out there, yet some of them can stand out in the crowd.

 Madagascar is probably the main exporter of blue calcite.
 It represents a well-established industry there, so it is widely manufactured.
-Plenty of blue calcite comes from Mexico too – another top exporter.
+Plenty of this stone comes from Mexico too – another top exporter.
 As for the clearest one you can find, South Africa is probably your answer.

 It is important to know that blue calcite is different in every part of the world, as well as different parts in the same country.
 Its unique color, patterns, textures, streaks and nuances are given by the minerals in its composition.
 Two different stones located miles away can be completely different – one of them can be pale grayish blue, while the other one can have a bright vibrant nuance of blue.

 Where exactly does blue calcite come from?
 It is extracted from the Earth’s crust.
 It is a carbonate mineral – a common component of the crust.
 Such stones are available in sedimentary rocks, as well as igneous and metamorphic sediments.